Insurance for MMA and other similar Combat Sports

 club had been negotiating the policy for quite some time.
 When we looked into this we found that Lloyds had offered cover BUT with

-quite a few restrictions one of which being the wearing or low ounce boxing gloves covering the fingers and all knuckles in place of
+quite a few restrictions one of which being the wearing of more PPE such as boxing gloves covering the fingers and all knuckles in

-standard MMA mitts.
-This alone makes this NOT MMA meaning that the small independent club making the claim is not entirely
+place of standard MMA mitts.
+This alone makes this NOT MMA meaning that the small independent club making the claim is not

-NOTE: If anybody reading this article is a member of a martial arts body who claim that you are covered for
+NOTE: If anybody reading this article is a member of a martial arts club/group who claim that you are covered for

-sparring/fighting/competing, I would advise you to contact your insurance provider direct, tell them exactly what you are
+sparring/fighting/competing in MMA, I would advise you to contact your insurance provider direct, tell them exactly what

 By this I mean the Broker not the martial arts group you have got your licences/membership from.
 Do this now rather than